nawal03/AlumNET/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 AlumNet is a social networking platform for alumni of BUET.
-Here, current and ex students of BUET can connect with each other, write blog, post job post, add merchandise, create groups and events like co-curricular, reunion, seminar.
+Here, current and ex students of BUET can connect with each other, write blog, post about job opportunities, add merchandise, create groups and events like co-curricular, reunion, seminars.

 ### Built With